globaleaks/APAF/docs/source/threat_model.rst

  - bruteforce over the login form;
  - the .exe/.app contains, compressed, all the python standard library in pyc format.
-Replaacing one of these bitcode libraries may lead to the control of the applciation.
+Replacing one of these bytecode libraries may lead to the control of the applciation.
  - denial of service